whdinata/mestara-034cd/mentorship.md

         media_position: right
         media_width: fifty
         actions: []
+        content: >
+          During 1:1 coaching, mentee could discuss career or study plan, including long and short term goal.
+Mentor will assist the mentee to navigate their career forward
       - title: Webinar
         subtitle: >-
           Weekly webinar and talkshow series presented by expert women in the